xcore/sw_audio_effects/doc_quickstart/quickstart_long_delay.rst

-.. _slicekit_long_delay_Quickstart:
+.. _sliceKIT_long_delay_Quickstart:

-Long-Delay Slicekit Application
+Long-Delay sliceKIT Application
 --------------------------------

 This is a demonstration of an simple audio application that adds the XA-SK-SDRAM Slice Card to the existing setup using the XA-SK-AUDIO Slice Card, enabling larger amounts of audio buffering and hence more long lived and easily audible audio effects.